ZIP: 228

 Furthermore, each Order contains a specific Action that pays "matching fees" to the party performing the matching.
 This Action, paying fees, in ZEC, to the matcher, is generated using the matcher's details to generate output notes, since we assume, generally, that the matcher is known by all trading parties.
 In the P2P case the matcher is simply the second party out of the two (See the Fees section for more details).

 ZIP 226 4, that this ZIP builds on, introduces changes to the NU5 circuit to include support for different Assets.
-The structure there requires that the input and output notes of the OrchardZSA Action must have the same asset base.
+The structure there requires that the input and output notes of the OrchardZSA Action must have the same Asset Base.
 This ZIP continues with the same idea, i.e. the manipulation of a single Asset Base per Action.
 Therefore, Swap Orders are expected to generally have at least three Actions:

 • One Action for the Proposed Asset.